adamchain/js-project-guides/README.md

 ---
 A beginner-to-intermediate JavaScript project/guide generator designed to help you build better projects by focusing more on things like execution order and control flow, as opposed to syntax memorization.
 ---

+Built on OPENAI GPT-4o-2024-08-06 model, structured output.
+Auto-downloaded PDFs right in your project folder.

 ![editor_POV.png](https://github.com/adamchain/js-via-first-principles/blob/main/editor_screenshot.png)

-Built on OPENAI GPT-4o-2024-08-06 model, structured output.
+##Why I Built This

-Why I Built This: I'm a rookie.
-I started learning to code in November, but quickly developed a personal opinion that focusing on the "why" as opposed to the "how" helped me learn.
+I'm a beginner who started learning to code in November.
+Early on, I realized that focusing on the "why"—understanding the purpose—rather than just the "how" of implementation helped me learn more effectively.

-I built this for myself, for the reasons above, but after receiving requests to share it publicly, I decided to publish it.
-This is my first repository, so feedback is highly appreciated: achain123@gmail.com.
+I initially built this project for myself to reinforce that approach.
+However, after receiving requests to share it publicly, I decided to publish it here.
+This is my first repository, and I welcome any feedback or suggestions!
+Feel free to reach out at achain123@gmail.com.

 #Dependencies: